 Available in black honeycomb with a gray non-skid and non-marking base, it comes with an owner’s manual, wall charts, a workout DVD and a foot pump and it has a 2-year warranty.

 The BOSU Balance Trainer would be a worthwhile inclusion in any exercise program.
 A multi-use fitness tool, it potentially provides lots of variety.
 In doing so, it helps allay boredom, which can be the death-knell to working out.

 Whether you want to use it for cardio, to sculpt your arm muscles, leg muscles, back or core, improve your flexibility, coordination, balance, or all of these, I have no hesitation in recommending the BOSU Balance Trainer, which delivers on all fronts.

 If you’re looking for a tougher workout, check out the StrongBoard Balance Board.
-(Click the link to the left to read a review.)
+(Click the previous link to read a review.)